-Months of supply in November 2022 increased marginally to 3.3, up from a near record low of 1.7 in February 2022.
-While months of supply remains low by historical standards, higher interest rates have slowed demand, leading to the small increase in months of inventory.
-Fannie Mae, the MBA, and the NAHB forecast 2022 housing starts to be between 1.54 and 1.57 million units, below 2021 levels.
-Fannie Mae, Freddie Mac, the MBA, and the NAHB predict total home sales of 5.28 to 5.80 million units in 2022; these estimates all reflect declines from their 2021 sales volume calculations.
+Months' supply of existing homes, single-family and condos/co-ops, was 2.9 in January 2023, the same as in December 2022, but up from a near record low of 1.7 in February 2022.
+While months' supply remains low by historical standards, it increased over much of 2022, reflecting some seasonality and coinciding with rising interest rates over most of the year.
+Fannie Mae, the MBA, and the NAHB forecast 2023 housing starts to be between 1.14 and 1.40 million units.
+Fannie Mae, Freddie Mac, the MBA, and the NAHB predict total home sales in 2023 ranging between 4.33 to 5.10 million units inclusive.
+Both housing starts and home sales forecasts for 2023 are below their respective 2022 estimates of housing market activity.

-Months of Supply
+Months' Supply

 Source: National Association of Realtors and Urban Institute.
-Data as of August 2022.
+Data as of January 2023.